digitallawyer/openlegaldictionary/_definitions/widower.md

 ---
 title: Widower
 permalink: "/definitions/widower.html"
-body: A man whose wlfe ls dead, and wbo has not remarried
+body: A man whose wlfe is dead, and wbo has not remarried
 published_at: '2018-07-07'
 layout: post
 ---